 Enhance transparency and reduce complexity

-It is difficult to uncover where IT expenditure is most effective, and least effective, when you are uncertain of how much your business is spending, and who the biggest spenders are.
-A lack of transparency can be make this task very difficult, to the extent that some businesses simply cannot fully account for all IT support costs.
+It is difficult to uncover where IT expenditure is most effective, and least effective when you are uncertain of how much your business is spending, and who the biggest spenders are.
+A lack of transparency can make this task very difficult, to the extent that some businesses simply cannot fully account for all IT support costs.
 So, on the road to more efficient IT spending, it helps to try and surface all the different IT cost centres which are hidden in other departments such as marketing and HR.

-Complexity is another culprit: diffuse decision making and complex arsenals of suppliers and providers creates a situation which is difficult to untangle when it comes to setting priorities.
+Complexity is another culprit: diffuse decision making and complex arsenals of suppliers and providers create a situation that is difficult to untangle when it comes to setting priorities.
 Instead, try to simplify the number of providers and suppliers you use and centralise decision making when it is appropriate.
 Keeping your IT regime simple also automatically helps your organisation avoid the duplication of systems, and makes it easier to standardise systems.

 Global IT spending is forecast to hit $3.5 trillion in 2017 and $4.0 trillion by 2022, and an argument can be made that much of this spend is driven by corporate IT silos run by IT staff - functioning in a silo.
-It is important to note that opaque IT spending and overly complex spending patterns are often the result of a lack of engagement between the IT department, and its leaders, and the departments and leaders around the business.
+It is important to note that opaque IT spending and overly complex spending patterns are often the results of a lack of engagement between the IT department, and its leaders, and the departments and leaders around the business.
 So, the third important step your company can take to improve the effectiveness of IT spending is to improve the level of communication between the IT department and other leaders in the business.

 IT leaders and management teams should be closely engaging to align IT spending and business strategy.
 Staff with top roles in your technology operations can have a game-changing influence on the overall efficiency of your business if they are fully primed on what matters for your business and its stakeholders.
 Top IT staff members should sit in on meetings across the organisation so that they’re kept abreast of the entire organisational environment, and the future of the organisation.
 Instead of briefing the IT department after the fact, involve IT leaders from the start.